slightech/MYNT-EYE-OKVIS-Sample/README.md

 [OKVIS]: https://github.com/slightech/MYNT-EYE-OKVIS-Sample.git

 1. Download and install [MYNT-EYE-SDK-2][].
-2. Add the path including **MYNT-EYE-SDK** to the environment variable.
-Open .bashrc file and add at the end the following line.
-    ```
-    export MYNTEYE_SDK2_ROOT=MYNT-EYE-SDK-2_INSTALL_PATH
-    ```
-3. Install dependencies and build MYNT-EYE-OKVIS-Sample follow the procedure of the Original OKVIS here.
+2. Install dependencies and build MYNT-EYE-OKVIS-Sample follow the procedure of the Original OKVIS here.
-4. Update camera parameters to [here](./config/config_mynteye.yaml).
+3. Update camera parameters to [here](./config/config_mynteye.yaml).
-5. run okvis using mynteye camaera.
+4. run okvis using mynteye camaera.

 ## Install MYNTEYE OKVIS
 First install dependencies based on the original OKVIS,and the follow the type: